ember-cli-deploy/ember-cli-deploy/docs/resources/index.md

 # Getting help

-## Slack
+## Discord

-The [Ember Community Slack](https://embercommunity.slack.com/) is the best place to get in touch.
-[Click here](https://ember-community-slackin.herokuapp.com/) if you need to sign up.
+The [Ember Community Discord](https://discord.gg/zT3asNS/) is the best place to get in touch.

-Once inside Slack, visit the *#ember-cli-deploy* channel.
+Once inside Discord, visit the *#ec-deploy* channel under Ember Addons.
 A core team member or other community member should be around to help you out.

 ## Github